HPC Intro

 - Data

-- SISD (Single Instruction, Single Data): This is a traditional serial computer, and is also called a von Neumann computer.
+- SISD (Single Instruction, Single Data): A traditional serial computer, also called a von Neumann machine.
 It executes one instruction at a time on a single piece of data.
-Your laptop, when running a simple, non-parallel program, is acting as a SISD machine.
+A laptop running a simple, non-parallel program is operating in SISD mode.

-- SIMD (Single Instruction, Multiple Data): This is a parallel architecture where multiple processors all execute the same instruction at the same time, but each one works on a different piece of data.
-This is the key to massive data parallelism.
+- SIMD (Single Instruction, Multiple Data): A parallel architecture in which multiple processors execute the same instruction simultaneously, but each works on a different piece of data.
+This approach enables massive data parallelism.

-- MISD (Multiple Instruction, Single Data): Each processor uses a different instruction on the same piece of data.
-This architecture is very rare in practice.
+- MISD (Multiple Instruction, Single Data): Each processor executes a different instruction on the same piece of data.
+This architecture is very uncommon.

-- MIMD (Multiple Instruction, Multiple Data): This is the most common type of parallel computer today.
-It has multiple processors, and each one can execute different instructions on different data, all at the same time.
-This is the architecture of a multi-core processor and of entire computing clusters.
+- MIMD (Multiple Instruction, Multiple Data): The most common type of parallel computer today.
+Multiple processors execute different instructions on different data at the same time.
+Multi-core processors, like the one sitting in your PC, and computing clusters fall into this category.

-In addition to these, a separate way in which parallel computers can be organized are:
+In addition to these categories, parallel computers can also be organized by memory model:

 SIMD in Practice: GPUs

-An important example of SIMD architecture in modern computing is the GPU (Graphics Processing Unit).
+A key modern example of SIMD architecture is the GPU (Graphics Processing Unit).

-GPUs were originally designed for computer graphics, which is an inherently parallel task (for e.g., calculating the color of millions of pixels at once).
-Researchers soon realized this massive parallelism could be used for general-purpose scientific computing, including physics simulations and training AI models, leading to the term GPGPU (General-Purpose GPU).
-These allow for significant speedups in “data-parallel” models.
-The trade-off is that GPUs have a different memory hierarchy (with less cache per core compared to CPUs), meaning performance can be limited by algorithms that require frequent or irregular communication between threads.
+GPUs were originally designed for computer graphics—an inherently parallel task (e.g., calculating the color of millions of pixels at once).
+Researchers soon realized this massive parallelism could also be applied to general-purpose scientific computing, such as physics simulations and training AI models, leading to the term GPGPU (General-Purpose GPU).
+These architectures offer significant speedups for data-parallel workloads.
+The trade-off is that GPUs have a different memory hierarchy than CPUs, with less cache per core, so performance can be limited for algorithms that require frequent or irregular communication between threads.

-A CPU consists of a few very powerful cores optimized for complex, sequential tasks.
-A GPU, in contrast, is made of thousands of simpler cores that are masters of efficiency for data-parallel problems.
-Because of this, nearly all modern supercomputers are hybrid systems that use both CPUs and GPUs, leveraging the strengths of each.
+A CPU consists of a small number of powerful cores optimized for complex, sequential tasks.
+A GPU, in contrast, contains thousands of simpler cores optimized for high-throughput, data-parallel problems.
+For this reason, nearly all modern supercomputers are hybrid systems that combine CPUs and GPUs, leveraging the strengths of each.

 Supercomputers vs. Computing Clusters

-In the early days of HPC, a “supercomputer” was often a single, monolithic machine with custom vector processors.
-Today, that has completely changed, the vast majority of systems are clusters.
-Let us define some terms associated with this,
+In the early days of HPC, a “supercomputer” was typically a single, monolithic machine with custom vector processors.
+Today, the vast majority of systems are clusters.

-- Node: A node is a single computer within the cluster.
-It has its own processors (CPUs), memory (RAM), and sometimes its own accelerators (GPUs).
-A typical compute node in a cluster today has two CPUs with multiple cores each.
+- Node: A single computer within the cluster.
+It has its own processors (CPUs), memory (RAM), and often accelerators (GPUs).

 Network Topology for Clusters

-Since a cluster is just a collection of nodes, the way these nodes are connected (called the network topology) is critical to performance.
-If any program needs to send data between nodes frequently, a slow or inefficient network will create a major bottleneck.
+Since a cluster is a collection of nodes, the characteristics of the connections between them, namely, the bandwidth and the network topology, is critical to performance.
+If a program requires frequent communication between nodes, a slow or inefficient network will cause major bottlenecks.

-Mesh: Nodes are arranged in a two or three-dimensional grid, with each node connected to its nearest neighbors.
-This structure is illustrated in Figure 1 below, which shows examples of a 2D mesh, a 3D mesh, and a 2D torus (where the edges of the mash wrap around to connect the boundaries, forming a torus).
+The most common HPC topologies are meshes, where nodes are arranged in a two- or three-dimensional grid, with each node connected to its nearest neighbors.
+Figure 3 shows examples of a 2D mesh, a 3D mesh, and a 2D torus (where the edges wrap around to connect boundaries, forming a torus).

 Never Run Computations on the Login Node!

-- Jobs that need higher-performance storage than provided by personal storage
+- Jobs needing higher-performance storage than personal directories

 Key Points